How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 Liberty Square in Tbilisi

-Georgian Bus also operates buses to Batumi from Kutaisi Airport as well as a marshrutka to the centre of Kutaisi which drops you off close to your address for 5GEL.
+Georgian Bus also operates buses to Batumi from Kutaisi Airport as well as a marshrutka to the centre of Kutaisi which drops you off close to your address.

 Next, to the Georgian Bus booth, you will also find representatives for BeeLine and MagtiCom which are two of the major cell phone companies in Georgia.